ikb-token/exPricer/README.md

 2. **Configure Your Settings**
    - Make a copy of the sample configuration file `.env.example` and name the new copy `.env`
-   - Fill in your settings in this `.env` file (this will include details about the digital file you are selling, the maximum number of copies you are selling, the minimum price, and technical details such as your Stripe account keys and email aaccount).
+   - Fill in your settings in this `.env` file (this will include details about the digital file you are selling, the maximum number of copies you are selling, the minimum price, and technical details such as your Stripe account keys and email account).
    - If you don't have a Stripe account go here: https://dashboard.stripe.com/register, and to learn about where to get your Stripe account keys, refer to: https://docs.stripe.com/keys

 3. **Set Up Your Files**
    - Upload all exPricer project files to your web hosting account or personal web server.
 We recommend putting everything in a new folder, named as you like, or simply `buy`.
-(We decided to keep it simple, just use FTP/SFTP and copy over everything as is, in addition to your .env file of course!)
+(We decided to keep it simple, just use FTP/sFTP and copy over everything as is, in addition to your .env file of course!)
    - Upload your digital file to the `downloads` folder

 4. **Test Your Setup**